Why Trump Is Suddenly Worried About Saving Jobs in China: 6 Theories

 Trump Is Thinking About Other International Problems

 Another possible reason for Trump’s shift: he just realized he needs to resolve economic tensions with China before he meets with North Korea’s Kim Jong-un on June 12.
-As North Korea’s closest ally and biggest trading partner, China will likely play a big role in any deal to end Pyongyang’s nuclear weapons program.
-Trump has repeatedly said that he would cut Beijing some slack on trade if they help with the North Korea.
+As North Korea’s closest ally and biggest trading partner, China will likely play a big role in any deal to end Pyongyang’s nuclear-weapons program.
+Trump has repeatedly said that he would cut Beijing some slack on trade if they help with North Korea.

 Trump Is Thinking About Domestic Problems